-When you build something from scratch, you often find reflections of yourself scattered through every element of that enterprise.
-Whether it’s a startup, a consultancy, or a portfolio career, it’s a part of who you are—it’s built from your passion and expertise.
-The blood, sweat, and tears that went into building your business are soaked into the soil your industry stands on.
+When you build something from scratch, you find reflections of yourself scattered through every element of that enterprise.
+Whether it’s a startup, a consultancy or a portfolio career, it’s a part of who you are – it’s built from your passion and expertise.
+The blood, sweat and tears that went into building your business are soaked into the soil your industry stands on.

-So figure out what makes your story unique.
-Then weave those personal elements into your brand.
-Your passions, your joys, your successes, your failures—these are the things that got you where you are, and they’re the things that will continue to drive you going forward.
+In honour of our Building Your Brand Story masterclass, we thought we could spend some time helping you figure out exactly what makes your story unique.
+Your passions, your joys, your successes, your failures – these are the things that got you where you are, and they’re the things that will continue to drive you going forward.

 A brand is more than just a personality.
 It’s a set of values and beliefs.
 It’s how you interact with customers and build relationships.
 And more than that, it’s how someone perceives you and the work you do.

-Every business has a unique journey, and when you’re able to articulate that story through your branding, you build emotional connections with your customers.
+Every business (and by extension, person) has a unique journey, and when you’re able to articulate that story through your branding, you build emotional connections with your customers.
 That sort of authenticity builds trust.
 And trust is important in a portfolio career because it helps you strengthen relationships and widen your professional network.

 How do we find our stories?

 Now you might be sitting there thinking, “Nothing really crazy happened before I decided to go solo” or “My career path has been pretty typical so far”.
 That doesn’t matter – it’s not necessarily about having a bizarre anecdote or heroic tale of adversity.
 It’s about the moments that influenced your decision to make a change.
 Starting a business or a portfolio career is hard work, and it’s far from a typical experience.

 Start by asking yourself:

 - What are my beliefs?

 - What am I hoping to achieve through my work?